paulharte/devblog/src/pages/test-trophy/index.md

 While sticking strictly to the test pyramid approach will achieve its main goals of encouraging you to do more of your testing in the less brittle and lower maintenance parts of your testing stack, there has been some developments that have changed things, namely docker.

-Docker (and other containerisation solutions) makes it easy and efficient to spin up a canned environment that consists of multiple pieces of infra, for example a app server, a db and a message queue.
+Docker (and other containerisation solutions) makes it easy and efficient to spin up a canned environment that consists of multiple pieces of infra, for example a app server, a db and a message queue which together constitute a service or microservice.
 This lowers the cost and time for tests in the middle part of the pyramid, while still making it easy for them to be deterministic (and reliable), as you are starting with a clean env each time.
 There are also some tools for frontend development that have emerged that facilitate wider scope testing there also (more on that in another blog).

 The test pyramid also fails to acknowledge that there can be some serious pain in getting high levels of test coverage in codebases simply using a unit test approach (anyone who has tested code based a DB ORM such as SqlAlchemy or Hibernate will know about this).
-There are also high levels of pain to be experienced in frontend codebases with mocking of REST requests, etc. Of course, people build up extensive mock libraries and other coping methods, but could this code be tested in a better way?
+There are also high levels of pain to be experienced in frontend projects with mocking of REST requests, etc. Of course, people build up extensive mock libraries and other coping methods, but could this code be tested in a better way?

 ## Introducing the Testing Trophy